blefloch/latex-gtl/README.md

 This package requires up-to-date versions of the `l3kernel`, `l3packages` and `l3experimental` bundles.

+The package is extracted by running `pdflatex gtl.ins`.
+For documentation, run `pdflatex gtl.dtx` twice.

 This is work in progress, all suggestions/comments/bug reports are welcome!